Open Source ยท v1

 Three scenarios

 Run against real trace files from the command line.
 No infrastructure needed.
+The full live stack with dashboard is make demo away.

 flint-replay